huangderek02/MarketStructure/items/report.md

 The tokenizer class is used to convert a search string into the parts that define the Context Free Grammar and is used by the parser class.
 The tokenizer developed accepts all strings and does not throw an error due to its use in a searcher.
 It ignores whitespace between important characters, keywords and terms as they are unimportant to the grammar and could cause errors in the parser.

 The tokenizer can store positive integers (including 0) below 10000 and stores other integers as a string, it stores operators as Characters and it stores important keywords and all other terms as strings.
-It is noted that this implementation could be improved by using enumerators to help the parser in its decison making by instead checking the type of the tokne rather than if a token is a keyword.
+It is noted that this implementation could be improved by using enumerators to help the parser in its decision making by instead checking the type of the token rather than if a token is a keyword.

 The tokenizer instantly converts a string into tokens which is a design choice to split the process of searching for a textbook into individual parts.
 This simplifies the testing of the parser as it is no longer repeatedly calling the tokenizer class when dealing with tokens allowing for easier identification of an error between the tokenizer and parser.
 Tokens are stored as an Arraylist due to the inbuilt methods in the List interface allowing for quick access and removal of tokens compare to arrays.